PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :param str keyname: name of field to use as key (optional)
     :returns: A dictionary - the keys are the attribute names, the values are the row values.
-    :raises ProgrammingError: table has no primary key or missing privilege
+    :raises pg.ProgrammingError: table has no primary key or missing privilege
     :raises KeyError: missing key value for the row

 This method is the basic mechanism to get a single row.
 It assumes